-4. For family coverage, once a subscriber is participating with respect to dependents, newly acquired dependents are automatically covered on their effective dates as long as the plan administrator is notified within thirty-one (31) days of the person becoming a dependent.
+1. For family coverage, once a subscriber is participating with respect to dependents, newly acquired dependents are automatically covered on their effective dates as long as the plan administrator is notified within thirty-one (31) days of the person becoming a dependent.
 First eligible dependents must be added within thirty-one (31) days of such qualifying event.
-The employee is required to notify the plan administrator on the appropriate form of the dependent's name, date of birth, eligibility date, and Social Security number.
-Members who are eligible for Medicare benefits under Part A, B, or D must notify the plan administrator of their eligibility and provide a copy of the member's Social Security and Medicare cards within thirty-one (31) days of eligibility of Medicare.
+The employee is required to notify the plan administrator on the appropriate form of the dependent's name, date of birth, eligibility date, and Social Security number, if available.
 Claims will not be processed until the required information is provided;

-5. If an employee makes concurrent enrollment for dependent participation on or before the date of eligibility or within thirtyone (31) days thereafter, participation for dependent will become effective on the date the employee's participation becomes effective;
+2. If an employee makes concurrent application for dependent participation on or before the date of eligibility or within thirtyone (31) days thereafter, participation for dependent will become effective on the date the employee's participation becomes effective;

-6. When an employee participating in the plan first becomes eligible with respect to a dependent child(ren), coverage may become effective on the eligibility date or the first day of the month coinciding with or following the date of eligibility if enrollment is made within thirty-one (31) days of the date of eligibility and provided any required contribution for the period is made; and
+3. When an employee participating in the plan first becomes eligible with respect to a dependent child(ren), coverage may become effective on the eligibility date or the first day of the month coinciding with or following the date of eligibility if application is made within thirty-one (31) days of the date of eligibility and provided any required contribution for the period is made; and

-7. Survivors, retirees, vested subscribers, and long-term disability subscribers may only add dependents to their coverage when the dependent is first eligible for coverage, add dependents under the age of twentysix (26) at open enrollment for the 2011 plan year only, add a newborn of a covered dependent, or when a dependent's employer-sponsored coverage ends due to one (1) of the following:
+4. Survivors, retirees, vested subscribers, and long-term disability subscribers may only add dependents to their coverage when the dependent is first eligible for coverage, except when a dependent's employersponsored coverage ends due to one (1) of the following: